CodeWithJV/holochain-challenge-1/README.md

 #### 5. On one the agents windows, enter some text into the text field and click the create joke button.

-You will notice the error popup: `Error creating the joke: undefined`
+You will notice the error popup: `Attempted to call a zome function that doesn't exist: Zome: jokes Fn create_joke`

 <details>
 <summary>